cajal/pipeline/matlab/schemas/+stimulus/README.md

 The specialization tables below it contain parameters that are specific to each type of stimulus.
 For example, `stimulus.Monet2` contains parameters that are specific to a single stimulus condition of the type `Monet2`.
 For each tuple in `stimulus.Condition`, exactly one of the specialization tables contains the corresponding entry.
-The name of the specialization table is indicated in each row of `stimulus.Condition` in field `special_name`.
+The name of the specialization table is indicated in each row of `stimulus.Condition` in field `stimulus_type`.

 A preview of the `stimulus.Condition`:
 ```